WahedNab/Key-Drivers-of-Gold-Price-Movement/README.md

 ## How to Run

 1. Open R or RStudio.
+2. Install the required packages.
-2. Place the dataset and the scripts in the same folder and set your R repository to the same folder.
+3. Place the dataset and the scripts in the same folder and set your R repository to the same folder.
-3. Run each R script and wait for your processor to finish the task.
+4. Run each R script and wait for your processor to finish the task.
-4. Look at the results and analyze them.
+5. Look at the results and analyze them.

 ## Author